-Does Local Employment Growth Accelerate Exits from Social Assistance ?
+Does Local Employment Growth Accelerate Exits From Social Assistance?
 Evidence From Brazil’s Conditional Cash Transfer Bolsa Familia

-Katharina Maria Fietz,
+Katharina Fietz,

 Matteo Morgandi (),